 Bolden Elementary School has offered a program for the last 13 years to sixth grade students, teaching them how to earn and manage money as well as boost responsibility.

-MARINE CORPS AIR STATION BEAUFORT -- The Beach Bucks program was designed by Ehmma Beach, a sixth grade social studies and language arts teacher at Bolden Elementary School.
+The Beach Bucks program was designed by Ehmma Beach, a sixth grade social studies and language arts teacher at Bolden Elementary School.

 “When I began teaching sixth grade, I created the Beach Bucks program to manage my students,” Beach said.

 The students receive Beach Bucks for good grades and other academic accomplishments, excellent behavior and auction donations the Beach Bucks are awarded in increments of five, 10, 20, 50, 100 and 500.

 This program encourages positive behavior, community participation and responsibility by teaching each student valuable lifelong lessons while helping the teachers maintain classroom management, according to Beach.

 An auction is held at the end of each semester offering items that were donated by sixth grade students and community members.
 The children who have earned enough Beach Bucks can bid on those items for gifts for their family or for their own desires during the auction.

 Several students enjoy the auction because of the opportunity to get Christmas presents for their family, according to Beach.